What are proteins?

 Proteins have unknown weights and shapes.
 Each protein has a unique shape.
 Some are Globular, while some are fibrous.
 Different chemical bonds compose proteins, and that forms their shapes.
 Their functions also depend upon their shape.
 However, some changes in the environment, pH, and chemicals can change their shapes.
 Changes in the form of proteins can affect their nature, preventing them from performing their jobs.

 It would be best if you ate proteins to build muscle and for a healthy lifestyle.
 The right mix of macros (proteins, carbohydrates, and fats) creates a healthy diet.
 The number of proteins you need depends on your age, gender, and lifestyle.
 The United States Department of Agriculture (USDA) suggests that an average adult male eats approximately 52 grams of protein and 46 grams.

 Proteins work in many places throughout the digestion process.
 The role of proteins starts when you chew your food because your saliva contains Amylase and Lipase.
 Here they help to breakdown your food into fats and carbohydrates.

 When the food reaches the stomach, it is further broken down into smaller amino acids by the enzyme, Proteases.
 After this process, the food moves to the small intestine, where the pancreas releases an enzyme that decreases the acidity and further breaks it down into more simple amino acids.

 How do proteins help your immune system?

-Research and studies have revealed that proteins help to boost the immunity from the inflammatory and immunity diseases.
-It gives the authority of the Treg cell to regulate the immune response to viruses and inflammation according to their intensity.
+Research and studies have revealed that proteins help to boost immunity from inflammatory and immunity diseases.
+It gives the Treg cell the authority to regulate the immune response to viruses and inflammation according to their intensity.